 There are two main types of liners; disposable and fleece.

 Disposable liners are there to catch solids to allow for easier disposal.
-I mainly use disposable liners if I’m out and about, for ease of changing on the go.
+They are very handy during the initial stage of weaning, where baby is starting on solid foods, and everything is just a little messy for a while!
+I mainly used disposable liners during this time if I was out and about, for ease of changing on the go.
 With newborn/breasted babies poos can be quite liquid, so a disposable liner isn’t usually needed and soiled nappies will come out clean easily enough with your standard wash routine.

 It is important to note that many disposable liners claim to be flushable, however I strongly recommend that you do not flush these.
 Just like “flushable” wipes, these disposable liners don’t sufficiently break down and therefore can cause sewer blockages